Emnet19/wireframing/README.md

 In short, wireframes act as a **bridge between ideas and implementation**, making them an essential step in building successful software products.

+## Real-World Scenario: Wireframing Preventing Usability Issues

+During the early stages of designing an **e-commerce website**, the design team created wireframes to map out the product pages and checkout process.
+Initially, the wireframe placed the **“Add to Cart” button** at the very bottom of the product details page.

+When stakeholders reviewed the wireframe, they identified a potential **usability issue**: customers might not immediately see the call-to-action, which could lead to confusion or fewer conversions.
+Thanks to the wireframe, this issue was spotted **before any development began**, saving time and resources.

+To resolve the issue, the design team adjusted the layout so the **“Add to Cart” button** was placed prominently near the product title and price, while still leaving another button at the bottom of the page for convenience.

+### Impact on the Final Product
+- **Improved usability**: Customers could now easily add items to their cart without excessive scrolling.
+- **Higher conversion rates**: The clear placement of the button led to smoother shopping experiences.
+- **Reduced development costs**: The issue was fixed during the design stage instead of after coding, avoiding costly rework.

+---

+## Conclusion: The Role of Wireframing
+Wireframing plays a crucial role in ensuring a **user-friendly design** by identifying potential usability issues early, guiding the layout structure, and aligning the design vision among stakeholders and developers.
+By serving as a **blueprint** for the final product, wireframes help ensure that the end result is not only functional but also intuitive and satisfying for users.